 - Increase the volume of Class E airspace and reduce volume of Class G airspace through lowering the base of Class E airspace to FL125 nationally (where current base is FL180).

-- Transfer of control responsibility of surveilled Class C airspace from Air Traffic Control Towers at five regional locations to an Enroute sector in either Melbourne or Brisbane Air Traffic Services Centres
+- Transfer of control jurisdiction of procedurally controlled Class C airspace from Air Traffic Control Towers at five regional locations to an Enroute sector in either Melbourne or Brisbane Air Traffic Services Centres

-This change in service provision responsibilities will remove some variations of regional Class D aerodrome airspace management and will provide standardisation and consistency across the country.
+This change did not affect the classification of airspace, but amended who is controlling airspace (transferring from the non-surveillance air traffic control tower to the surveillance enroute controllers).
+This change in service provision responsibilities removed some variations of regional Class D aerodrome airspace management and contributed to providing standardisation and consistency across the country.

 For more information on this change, and to see local airspace charts, view one of the fact sheets below:

 Tranche Two – Changes approved by CASA in November 2019 (expand point 2)